The Minimum Order Quantity (MOQ) requirement specifies the lowest quantity of a certain product that a supplier is willing to sell.

 When MOQ and/or UOM is specified it does not change replenishment numbers for variants that are shown on the Replenishment section of Inventory Planner.
 However when the variant is added to a purchase order and the quantity is below the MOQ or outside of the UOM, it's automatically rounded up to the MOQ or UOM number as appropriate.

-- For Purchase Orders: This applies MOQ to the total Purchase Order for the selected vendor.
-If the total quantity order is less than the value entered in the "Minimum Order Quantity per Purchase Order" field under Vendor > Settings (circled above in purple), a warning will appear in red on the Purchase Order.
+- For Purchase Orders: This applies the MOQ to the total Purchase Order for the selected vendor.
+If the total quantity order is less than the value entered in the "Minimum Order Quantity per Purchase Order" field under Vendor > Settings, a warning will appear in red on the Purchase Order.

 - For Variants or Products: this applies MOQ to the Variant (child) or Product (parent) level.
-This value can be inputted on the Vendor > Variants, or it can be uploaded in a spreadsheet on the Replenishment screen as the part of vendor catalog (Import > Single Vendor Catalog).
+This value can be entered on the Vendor > Variants, or it can be uploaded in a spreadsheet on the Replenishment screen as part of the vendor catalog (Import > Single Vendor Catalog).

 When a MOQ is specified it does not change replenishment numbers for products.
 However if the product is added to a purchase order and the quantity is below the MOQ - it is automatically rounded up to the MOQ number.

-The Units of Measurement (UOM) requirement specifies the granularity of products and is used when products are purchased in boxes.
+The Units of Measurement (UOM) requirement specifies the granularity of variants and is used when variants are purchased in boxes or other multiples.

-It's also can be set manually on Vendors -> Vendor Name -> Variants page or uploaded as the part of a vendor catalog.
+This can also be set manually on the Vendors -> Vendor Name -> Variants page or uploaded as the part of a vendor catalog.

-When a product with UOM is added to a purchase order quantities are automatically converted up to the next UOM number.
-E.g. when a UOM is set to 10 and the replenishment number is 45 it will be converted to 50 (5 packs of 10 items each).
+When a variant with UOM is added to a purchase order quantities are automatically converted up to the next UOM number.
+E.g. when the UOM is set to 10 and the replenishment number is 45 it will be converted to 50 (5 packs of 10 items each).